-- Eliminate any opportunities to execute unintended commands or access data without proper authorisation.
+- Eliminate any opportunities to execute unintended commands or access data without proper authorisation

 - Ensure correct authentication and session management.

 - Avoid security misconfiguration.
 All operating systems and applications must be securely configured and updated in a timely fashion.

 However, this new level of risk and responsibility is spread across almost every sector.
-These online businesses could quickly become the range of targets available for bad actors to try and defraud.
+These online businesses could quickly become the target for bad actors to try and defraud.

 In fact, the growing level of uncertainty about potential loopholes in under-managed systems can ruin an organisation of any size.